Qatar - Country Commercial Guide

 Last published date:

 Bid and performance bonds are required in the form of unconditional bank guarantees with a local bank or certified local bank checks.
-The standard bid bond is 5% and performance bond is 10% of the contract.
+The standard bid bond is 5 percent and for performance bonds it is 10 percent of the contract.
 However, the above rate can be larger for certain projects.
 Foreign architectural, contracting, and engineering firms are not required to have a local presence for the bid process.
 However, by the time a contract is ready to be signed, participating foreign firms may need to have satisfied local establishment requirements.
 It is important to note that the government ministry requesting the bid has the right, during the contract period, to increase or decrease the required services, materials, or deliverables, after the committee’s approval.

 Government contracts may include arbitration clauses.
 Unless stated otherwise in the contract, disputes emanating from government contracts will be subject to arbitration in Qatar.
 U.S. firms are advised, whenever possible, to reserve the right to appeal local arbitration decisions abroad.